 With so many beautiful spots in Colombia, it’s hard to know what’s worth visiting.
 That’s why we’ve created this list of 6 famous places in Colombia that you absolutely have to see for yourself!
-If you have any questions after reading, don’t be afraid to reach out and message us.
+If you have any questions after reading this, don’t be afraid to reach out and message us.

 Once known as the most dangerous city in the world, Medellin has since become one of the safest cities in Latin America.
 These days, Medellin is better known for its hipster cafes, unique museums, and beloved Flower Festival than for its traumatic past.
 If you’re into amazing parks, delicious food, and an artistic, youthful vibe, you have to add a trip to Medellin to your Colombia travel plans.